davidsa-monday/sql-sheets/README.md

 - `name`: A title for the table
 - `data_only`: Set to "true" to output only data without headers
 - `skip`: Set to "true" to skip processing this query
-- `pre_file`: Path (workspace-relative or absolute) to a SQL file that should be executed before this query
+- `pre_file`: One or more SQL files (workspace-relative or absolute) to execute before the query.
+Repeat the parameter on separate lines to run multiple dependencies; entries aren’t inherited between queries.

 ### Commands